Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Introduction

-For simplicity, we deal with only simply-connected semisimple algebraic groups $G$ in this paper, but Theorems 1 and 2 (resp., Theorem 3) can be extended to symmetrizable (resp., symmetric) Kac-Moody groups $G$ without much difficulty.
+For simplicity, we deal with only simply-connected semisimple algebraic groups $G$ in the present paper, but Theorems B, C, D and Corollary E can be extended to symmetrizable Kac--Moody groups $G$ without much difficulty.

-Finally, we mention some related works.
-Kanakubo-Nakashima \cite{KanNak1, KanNak2} gave relations between cluster algebras and crystal bases, especially focusing on cluster variables and cluster tori.
-Denoting the longest element in $W$ by $w_0$, the fact that $\Delta_{\bm i} (\lambda)$, ${\bm i} \in R(w_0)$, are all related by tropicalized cluster mutations was previously proved by Genz-Koshevoy-Schumann \cite{GKS}.
-Casbi \cite{Cas} also studied relations between monoidal categorifications and Newton-Okounkov bodies, using monomial valuations for cluster variables (see \cite[Remark 4.5]{Cas}).
-Note that our approach in this paper is quite different from theirs.